 - Flowering Stage – Once the cannabis plants start budding, they need more potassium and phosphorus.

 You should avoid all-in-one fertilizers as they often contain too much nitrogen for the flowering stage.
 Most experienced growers use nutrients specifically for cannabis plants based on their growth stages.
 You can choose between synthetic nutrients or organic nutrients.
-Organic nutrients usually take longer to break down in the soil but provide beneficial microbes which can boost plant growth and health.
+Top dressing with organic amendments usually take longer for the nutrients to break down in the soil but provide beneficial microbes which can boost plant growth and health.

 Watering Your Cannabis Plants